flutter/tools_metadata/README.md

 The metadata is useful for Flutter related tooling and is currently used by Flutter IDE tools such as the Flutter IntelliJ and VS Code plugins.

 If you're using this metadata, please let us know!
-You can open an issue on the repo or add your tool to this readme via a pull request.
+You can open an [issue] on the repo (please use the `d: tools_metadata` label) or add your tool to this readme via a pull request.

 ## Tools that use this metadata